삼미전산 / 삼미 컴퓨터 Sammi Computer

-Founded as part of the Sammi group, the general hard- and software developer Sammi Computer was also contracted by Samsung to produce games for the SPC-1000.
+Not to be confused with the other Sammi Computer (now Sammi Information Systems), which is part of the Sammi group.
+This Sammi Computer was a small general hard- and software developer, like Static Soft contracted by Samsung to produce games for the SPC-1000.
+Starting out with edutainment titles in early 19851, the focus soon shifted towards conversions of Japanese computer games.
 The majority of their released titles were monochrome conversions of MSX games, and it seems at least some of them were officially licensed, as the copyright holders are properly credited in the ports of Dragon Slayer and The Goonies.
-Other known MSX to SPC-1000 monochrome ports are Konami's Billiards (retitled Danggu), King's Valley, Knight Lore and Rambo.
+Other known MSX to SPC-1000 monochrome ports not listed below are Konami's Billiards (retitled Danggu), King's Valley, Knight Lore, Rambo and Ninja Princess.
+Similar to Softmen, Sammi computer also had made lofty claims about exporting "products like Romance of the Three Kingdoms" (the statement is ambiguous about whether that meant software based on the classic chinese novel or games that are like the 1985 Koei game) to Japan,2 but it is doubtful whether this ambition amounted to anything.

 디즈니랜드 (Disney Land) - SPC-1000 (1985)